-I had a bad experience with the Sieve of Eratosthenes during a college test, I became traumatized by it and tried to avoid it.
-During this holiday break I decided to face my fears (lol) and successfully implemented it ruby (not very idiomatic but ruby still)
+I had a bad experience with the Sieve of Eratosthenes during a college test.
+I became traumatized by it and tried to avoid it.
+During this holiday break I successfully implemented it ruby

 My favorite parts of this algorithm were:

 * The fact that I don’t have to iterate the whole sieve!
 I can do it just for _sqrt(n) _since the factors of any number are always composed by two numbers and one of them is always lower than the _sqrt_ of any given number n.

 * The usage of ruby’s inline _if _statements